Min1222Ag/C.C/README.md

     3. Until the ABCbot button is pushed again, it keeps running and the terminating order is the reverse order of starting order.

-    4. There are two raspberry pi, one for driving control(RPi1) and the other for obstacle detection(RPi2).
+    4. There are two raspberry pi, one for driving control(RPi 1) and the other for obstacle detection(RPi 2).

     5-1.
 RPi 1 drives the robot following GPS coordinates while the proximity sensors detect nothing.